Genbox/VelcroPhysics/README.md

 * Controllers (gravity, force generators)
 * Tools to decompose concave polygons, find convex hulls and boolean operations
 * Factories to simplify the creation of bodies

+## Integration
+You can run VelcroPhysics in a console application without any dependency on third party game libraries.
+See VelcroPhysics.sln for an example.
+We have zero-copy integration with [MonoGame](http://www.monogame.net/), which means if you already use MonoGame for your game, VelcroPhysics uses the same Vector2 clases and you don't have to copy between different vector types.
+See VelcroPhysics.MonoGame.sln for an example on how to use MonoGame with VelcroPhysics.